vudoan1708-cyber/storybook-interaction-2-test/README.md

 ### 1.4.1
 - Remove logs.
 ### 1.4.2
-- Function call times tracker was missed, fix it so it can track the number of times a endpoint has been caled.
+- Function call times tracker was missed, fix it so it can track the number of times an endpoint has been called.